-A social media campaign against discriminative dress codes and the forceful wearing of high heels at work for women in Japan has gone viral, with thousands joining the #KuToo movement.
+#KuToo was first mentioned back in February 2019 when a social media campaign against discriminative dress codes and the forceful wearing of high heels at work for women in Japan went viral.

-Nearly 20,000 women have signed an online petition demanding that the government outright ban companies from requiring female employees to wear high heels while on the job.
+Some 20,000 women subsequently signed an online petition – kicked off by actor and freelance writer Yumi Ishikawa – demanding that the government outright ban companies from requiring female employees to wear high heels while on the job.

 問題点:February 21, 2019